zwily/typus/doc/user_guide/source/usage.rst

 To create a new entry:

 * Click on entries tab.
-* Click "Add New" sub tab.
+* Click "Add" sub tab.
 * Start filling in the blanks.
 * When you are ready, click "Save Entry".